equitrekking travel

 Wake up to a steaming hot cup of coffee and a light breakfast, before heading off on your horses in search of some of the Kalahari’s most fascinating inhabitants, the meerkats.

 With our horses tethered we will proceed on foot in to the midst of the group.
-Due to an ongoing habituation program, it’s possible for us to get up close and personal with these captivating creatures.
-Remember, they are not tame just used to our non-threatening presence.
+Due to an ongoing habituation programme by Uncharted Africa Safari co. it’s possible for us to get up close and personal with these captivating creatures.
+Remember, they are not tame – just used to our non-threatening presence.

 As the day warms up, leave the meerkats to continue foraging.
 Mount up and follow the well-worn trails that lead to the resident herds of zebra and large congregations of ostriches attracted to the area by permanent freshwater in hidden waterholes.